 In hinduism, the human development is accompanied by the 10(24) Avatars.
 But these avatars are also symbols for the steps 7 to 20 of the path.

 Buddha Gautama attained the enlightenment individually.
 He taught the students to use their mind instead of just to beleive.
 That was 2500 years ago somewhat quite new.

 As last avatar the Kalki-Avatar is expected to come and to restore the Dharma, not to confound with an outer Islamic fundamentalist empire on the basis of the human egocentric consciousness.

-Modern India has nowadays lost much of its spirituality.
+Modern India has nowadays lost most of its spirituality, also under the influence of western lifestyle and technology.
 Only a minority really understands the old traditional texts in its depth, and often the Gurus abuse their position.